wagtail/wagtail/docs/advanced_topics/boundblocks_and_values.md

 1. When iterating over the value of a StreamField or StreamBlock (as in `{% for block in page.body %}`), you will get back a sequence of BoundBlocks.
 2. If you have a BoundBlock instance, you can access the plain value as `block.value`.
 3. Accessing a child of a StructBlock (as in `value.heading`) will return a plain value; to retrieve the BoundBlock instead, use `value.bound_blocks.heading`.
-4. Likewise, accessing children of a ListBlock (e.g. `for item in value`) will return plain values; to retrieve BoundBlocks instead, use `value.bound_blocks`.
+4. Likewise, accessing children of a ListBlock (for example `for item in value`) will return plain values; to retrieve BoundBlocks instead, use `value.bound_blocks`.
 5. StructBlock and StreamBlock values always know how to render their own templates, even if you only have the plain value rather than the BoundBlock.

 ```{versionchanged} 2.16